o-lukas/homebridge-smartthings-tv/README.md

 Sometimes the SmartThings API seems to loose the contact to the device and does not update it's state so every request will end up with an error message like `invalid device state`.
 To fix this try to remove the device from your SmartThings account and add it again.
 This seems to fix the problem.

+## DisplayPort input sources do not show up

+For some TVs display port sources do not show up.
+When having the same problem you might try to use [inputSources](#inputsources). `Id` might be something like `Display Port` but you will have to experiment a bit trying different ids until you find the the right one.

 ***

 Since this is my first plugin it may contain some problems.
 Feel free to create an issue or pull request and I will try to help and fix the problems.